AI For Pediatric Vomiting Calls

 The business case starts with worried parents who need a credible next step before another clinic wins the visit.

-For pediatric vomiting and dehydration concern calls, ROI is captured same-shift visits, cleaner intake, safer call boundaries, and fewer blank missed calls during evening, weekend, and stomach-bug surges.
+For pediatric vomiting and dehydration concern calls, ROI is captured same-shift visits, cleaner intake, safer call boundaries, and fewer missed calls with no context during evening, weekend, and stomach-bug surges.

 • Monthly vomiting, diarrhea, dehydration concern, after-hours, and overflow calls